mayankaditya/DEVEL/README.md

 (u) Diffusion Coefficient (from VACF and MSD)

 The code manual will be available soon...
-For more queries, please write to mayankaditya@gmail.com
+For any query, support, or collaboration, please email to mayankaditya@gmail.com